Newport, Abergavenny and Hereford Railway: Taff Vale Extension Railway

 The attraction of South Wales as a considerable centre of the metal-working industries was not diminished, and the directors considered it important to make a connection to the district.
-They obtained powers in 1847 for the Taff Vale Extension Railway, which was to run from Coedygric North Junction at Pontypool westwards to make a junction with the Taff Vale Railway at Quakers Yard.
+They obtained powers in the Newport, Abergavenny and Hereford Railway (Extension to Taff Vale Railway) Act 1847 (10 & 11 Vict. c. clxxvii) for the Taff Vale Extension Railway, which was to run from Coedygric North Junction at Pontypool westwards to make a junction with the Taff Vale Railway at Quakers Yard.

 The South Wales valleys may be considered to run broadly southwards and many of them were already served by a railway line running to the ports.
 The Taff Vale Extension line was to run from east to west; this would enable it to connect into many of the valley lines, but as it crossed the grain of the valleys, it would be challenging to construct.
 In 1853 work was started on the Crumlin Viaduct, stated to be the largest viaduct in the world, crossing the Ebbw Valley at a height of 200 feet, and 1650 feet in length.
 The first section of the Taff Vale Extension line from Pontypool Road to Crumlin Junction was opened on 20 August 1855.
 It was a single line of Barlow rails at first, but was doubled soon afterwards.
 The branch down to Llanhilleth was opened to an NA&HR goods depot there on 3 September 1855 and a connection joining the Monmouthshire Railway's Western Valley line at Llanhilleth opened on 20 October 1855.
 Crumlin Viaduct was finished in May 1857 and was opened for traffic on 1 June 1857, together with a further three miles of single line to Tredegar Junction (now Pontllanfraith) on the Sirhowy Railway.
 The Sirhowy Railway had not yet been converted to a standard gauge railway, and it was not until 1865, when this was done, that the junction was used for through running.